Theobald "Toby" Barrett Diary, 1919

 Saturday January 4th

 Last night was the coldest we have had yet this winter, the mercury being at zero this morning, but it has been a nice day with quite a strong west wind.
-Dad Enah and the baby went down town before dinner and stayed down all the afternoon.
-Frank and I did chores and bagged up what apples were left out in the barn some of which were frozen like bricks.
+Dad.
+Enah and the baby went down town before dinner and stayed down all the afternoon.
+Frank and I just did chores and bagged up what apples were left out in the barn some of which were frozen like bricks.
 Frank hitched Mexico to the cart and we hauled them over to the house in it and put them down cellar.
 We spent most of the after noon in the house reading the mail.
-Chuck Adam was in for a few minutes with a petition to have The Marburg Station moved from where it is up to the Cheese Factory, so Frank and I signed it as we didn't care a cent where it was and thought they must want it changed.
+Chuck Harn was in for a few minutes with a petition to have The Marburg Station moved from where it is up to the Cheese Factory, so Frank and I signed it as we didn't care a cent where it was and thought they must want it changed.

 Saturday January 5th